biopython/biopython.github.io/wiki/GSOC2011_MocapyExt.md

 Any further invocation of ess and dens member functions automatically calls a corresponding class method in Python.

-#### Internal plugin registration

-In addition to the above, it might be desirable to create a registry of predefined density distribution classes.
-This would allow uniform instantiation and usage of classes that are loaded by employing Python embedding techniques as well as internally defined classes in Mocapy++.

 #### The lifetime of a class instance

 The lifetime of ESS computer and Densities objects (respectively, ess